 Worried about twin expenses?
-Learn the sneaky ways to beat the cost of twins — a must for moms who want to learn how to save money with twins!
+Learn 12 sneaky ways to beat the cost of twins — a must for moms who want to learn how to save money with twins!

 12 ways to beat the cost of twins

 The ever-excited first-time mom I was, I bought my eldest a $600 crib from a specialty boutique.
-When the twins came around, we still needed to buy another one.
-We bought the second crib online for $120, and between the two, I can’t tell the difference.
+I wanted the best of the best for him, and nothing else.

 Hiring a nanny to care for your twins is usually less expensive than enrolling them in day care.
-While many offer sibling discounts, most day care centers charge double for your twins.
-Nannies are more flexible in accommodating them.
+While some day care centers offer sibling discounts, many charge double for twins.
+After all, they only have so many open spots available.

 - You won’t burden yourself with lugging two babies, a double stroller, a huge diaper bag, double the supplies and change of clothes every day… and back to your home at the end of it.